Points On License: Driving Licence Points And DVLA Check Help

 How Many Points On License Are Allowed Before A UK Driving Ban?

-For most drivers in the UK, the threshold is 12 penalty points accumulated within any rolling three-year period.
-Once this total is reached, the magistrates court is obliged to impose disqualification of at least six months under the totting up provisions of the Road Traffic Offenders Act 1988.
+For most drivers, the threshold is 12 penalty points accumulated within any rolling three-year period.
+Once reached, the magistrates court is obliged to impose disqualification of at least six months under the totting up provisions of the Road Traffic Offenders Act 1988.
 There is no discretion to avoid the ban unless the driver successfully argues exceptional hardship.
-New drivers face a lower threshold of just 6 points within their first two years, at which point their licence is revoked rather than suspended.
+New drivers face a lower threshold of just 6 points within their first two years, at which point the licence is revoked rather than suspended.

 What Is A DVLA Check Code And How Do You Generate One Online?

-A DVLA check code is a nine-character, time-limited code that you generate through the official GOV.UK driving licence check portal.
-After verifying your identity using your licence number, National Insurance number, and postcode, you are given the option to share your licence information.
-Selecting this option produces the code, which remains valid for 21 days.
-You share the code voluntarily with anyone who has a legitimate need to verify your driving record, such as an employer, insurance provider, or car hire desk.
-The code grants them read-only, time-limited access to your DVLA endorsement history.
+A DVLA check code is a nine-character, time-limited code generated through the official GOV.UK driving licence check portal.
+After verifying your identity using your licence number, National Insurance number, and postcode, you select the option to share your licence information.
+The code remains valid for 21 days, although in my experience some car hire desks demand a code generated within the last 72 hours.
+You share the code voluntarily with anyone who has a legitimate need to verify your record.
+The code grants read-only, time-limited access to your DVLA endorsement history.